citp/LongitudinalReviews/README.md

 ## Data

-Our data has not yet been released, but we will include a link here.
+Our data has not yet been released, but the announcement page is [here](https://sites.google.com/princeton.edu/longitudinal-review-data/home).

 ## Setup